The Best Coffee Shops In Osaka You Shouldn’t Miss

 Mill Pour Coffee: Snug neighborhood cafe

-In very Japanese fashion, this snug cafe has an indoor space barely big enough for a handful of people to stand in, and a small rectangular table outside, surrounded by three small benches to be shared among customers.
+In very Japanese fashion, Mill Pour Coffee has an indoor space barely big enough for a handful of people to stand in—so tiny and cute.

 The coffee here is pretty good, with strong lattes and a few bites on offer, such as the tasty French toast—which I had way too often—and the Japanese cafe’s staple, hotdogs- which I still never had… maybe next time.